Optical control of an atomic inner-shell x-ray laser: X-ray lasing scheme

-We put forward an XRL scheme for neon that is controlled by optical light [Fig.~\ref{fig:scheme}].
-The \xray~FEL photon energy~$\omega\X{P} = 868.2 \eV$ is tuned below the $K$~edge slightly above the $1s \to 1s^{-1} \, 3p$~resonance, as indicated by the dashed, green line in the \xray~absorption cross section in Fig.~\ref{fig:crosssection}.
-For the FEL x~rays, the core excitation is off-resonant and thus inefficient [Fig.~\ref{fig:crosssection}a], if the bandwidth of the FEL x~rays is limited sufficiently, \eg, by self-seeding techniques~\cite{Amann:SE-12}. \Xray~lasing occurs on the superposition of $1s^{-1} \, 2p \, 3p \to 1s \, 2p^{-1} \, 3p$ and $1s^{-1} \, 2p \, 4p \to 1s \, 2p^{-1} \, 4p$~transitions leading to a two-peak feature around~$849 \eV$ for highly monochromatized x~rays~\cite{Oura:IS-10}.
-We assume a FWHM bandwidth of the FEL x~rays of~$\Delta \omega\X{P} = 0.4 \eV$ which causes a broadened \xray~emission feature.
-A copropagating optical laser modulates the \xray~absorption cross section~$\sigma^{1s}(I\X{L},\omega)$~\cite{Buth:ET-07,Santra:SF-07, Varma:XA-08,Santra:SF-08,Buth:RA-10,Young:US-10,Glover:CX-10} as shown in Fig.~\ref{fig:crosssection} which thus becomes dependent on the optical laser intensity~$I\X{L}$.
-At~$\omega\X{P}$, the $\sigma^{1s}(I\X{L},\omega)$~is increased more than sixfold from~86 to~$510 \U{kilobarns}$ when $I\X{L}$~is increased from zero to~$10^{13} \U{W/cm^2}$ at $800 \U{nm}$~wavelength which allows a high degree of control over the absorption of the FEL x~rays and thus the population inversion.
-Also, the optical laser rapidly ionizes Rydberg electrons such as the~$3p$~electron via multiphoton processes leading to a large induced width for Rydberg electrons of approximately~$0.54 \eV$~\cite{Buth:ET-07} and a mixture of core-excited and core-ionized atoms is found in the gas cell.
-For core-ionized neon atoms, the \xray~emission spectrum~\cite{Agren:MS-78} peaks at~$\omega\X{X} = 848.66 \eV$ which is within the linewidth of the emission from core-excited states~\cite{Oura:IS-10}.
-Therefore, we need not distinguish between core-excited~\cite{Oura:IS-10} and core-ionized~\cite{Agren:MS-78} neon atoms.
-The lifetime of the upper state is only minutely influenced by the presence of a Rydberg electron~\cite{DeFanis:IE-02} and is~$\tau\X{A} = 2.4 \U{fs}$ implying an XRL~linewidth from core-ionized atoms of~$\Delta \omega = 0.27 \eV$~\cite{Schmidt:ES-97}.
-Furthermore, optical laser ionization, Auger decay, and the very short coherence time of SASE x~rays cause strong decoherence making semiclassical laser theory~\cite{Milonni:LP-10} applicable to understand the effect of optical laser dressing on \xray~lasing.
+The optical laser rapidly ionizes Rydberg electrons, \eg, in the neon~$3p$~orbital, via multi-optical-photon absorption leading to a large induced width for core-excited states of approximately~$0.54 \eV$~\cite{Buth:ET-07}.
+Hence, a mixture of core-excited and core-ionized atoms is found in the gas cell.
+For core-ionized neon atoms, the \xray~emission spectrum~\cite{Agren:MS-78} peaks at~$848.66 \eV$ which is within the linewidth of the emission from core-excited states~\cite{Oura:IS-10}.
+Using a detector with a resolution that is too low to resolve the fluorescence lines of core-excited neon, we need not distinguish between core-excited~\cite{Oura:IS-10} and core-ionized~\cite{Agren:MS-78} neon atoms.
+The lifetime of a core-excited state is only minutely influenced by the presence of a Rydberg electron with respect to the lifetime of a core-ionized state~\cite{DeFanis:IE-02} and is~$2.4 \U{fs}$, implying an XRL~linewidth of~$\Delta \omega\X{X} = 0.27 \eV$~\cite{Schmidt:ES-97}.
+Furthermore, optical laser ionization, Auger decay, and the very short coherence time of SASE FEL x~rays cause strong decoherence, making semiclassical laser theory~\cite{Milonni:LP-10} applicable to describe the effect of optical laser dressing on \xray~lasing.